Let us face it; rugs do not come cheap. For that exact reason, you should do some research on the type of rug to purchase.

 Do not forget the rug pads.
 You may be tempted to place your rugs where you wanted them to be after you get them home, but this step is crucial to keep the rug in its place.

 Get rug pads and trim them to about one inch smaller than the rug on all sides.
-Afterwards, you can lay a non-slip rug pad on the floor where you intend to place the mat, and you can then place the mat just as intended.

 The rug pad will serve as an extra layer of cushioning below the rug while ensuring that it will not slip around.